Ryan D'Arcy: Project Iron Soldier

 Since 2009, D’Arcy has been helping rehabilitate Trevor Greene, a Canadian war veteran and brain injury survivor who was attacked while on tour in Afghanistan with an axe to the head.
 D'Arcy, together with Trevor and his wife Debbie Greene, have used different modalities to support recovery through the use of brain imaging, assistive device, and neuromodulation technologies paired with intensive rehabilitation.
 The project (called “Iron Soldier”) has since progressed towards Trevor's goal to climb to the Mount Everest base camp, and catalyzed the Legion Veteran's Village initiative to revitalize Legions across the country into centres for excellence in rehabilitation and post-traumatic stress disorder.

 D’Arcy and his research team at HealthTech Connex Inc. and the Surrey Neuroplasticity Clinic in Surrey, B.C., continued to help Greene with intensive daily rehabilitation, but the team experienced an extended plateau in progress using conventional therapy alone.
 To break through the plateau, the research team launched an intensive 14-week study using the Portable Neuromodulation Stimulator (or PoNS™), in combination with physical therapy to safely stimulate novel neuroplasticity and tracked brain vital sign improvements using the NeuroCatch® Platform (or NeuroCatch®).
 The peer-reviewed study on Capt.
 Greene’s physical, cognitive and PTSD improvements was published in September 2020 in the Frontiers of Human Neuroscience, demonstrating that the PoNS neurostimulation, paired with intensive rehabilitation, may stimulate neuroplasticity to overcome an extended recovery plateau in this case as objectively measured by NeuroCatch and other brain scanning technologies.

 As a thought leader, university professor and international speaker, Dr. D’Arcy speaks frequently to large audiences and has done so extensively over the course of his career.
 He has focused on communicating technology and scientific advances outside of academic and technical scientific forums.
 He is a 3-times TEDx speaker including Surrey’s TEDxBearCreekPark, TEDxSFU and TEDxBrentwoodCollegeSchool, and has frequently represented Canada in health technology innovation events throughout the world, including leading brain technology missions around the world for over a decade.

 Awards

-D'Arcy has been named one of Business in Vancouver's 2021 and 2022 BC500 leaders, recognizing the 500 most influential business leaders in British Columbia.
+D'Arcy has been named one of Business in Vancouver's 2021, 2022, and 2023 BC500 leaders, recognizing the 500 most influential business leaders in British Columbia.

 In 2021, D'Arcy was named Business Person of the Year at the 2021 Surrey Board of Trade, Surrey Business Excellence Award.

 D'Arcy has been awarded a Public Service Award of Excellence, The National Research Council's Research Breakthrough of the Year, and the Discovery Award for Innovation.

 D’Arcy's team was awarded the International Global Best Award in STEM in 2016 (Science, Technology, Engineering, and Mathematics).

 D'Arcy's HealthTech Connex Inc. team won a 2018 Surrey Business Excellence Award from the Surrey Board of Trade.

-D’Arcy was highlighted as “a Kickass Canadian” amongst other prominent Canadian leaders.